Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 3. GREEN TEA

 Adding Manuka Honey to the tea is also a great idea if you have a bad throat and want to prevent bacterial throat infections.
-Gargling the tea might be more effective in preventing infections.
+Gargling the tea might also be more effective in preventing throat infections.

 4. SHIITAKE MUSHROOMS

 The placebo group who never took the elderberry supplement had a much longer duration of symptoms compared to the treatment group (117 vs 57, p = 0.02).
-Symptom score was also significantly higher in the placebo group vs treatment (583 vs 247, p = 0.05).
+Symptom score was also significantly higher in the placebo group vs the treatment group (583 vs 247, p = 0.05).